Why Female-Founded Businesses Often Start After 43

 Financial stability or access to capital

-How to lead and when to listen
+How to lead and when to seek input

 A Real-World Example